Hit by an unlicensed driver

 • $25,000 for all property damage in one accident.

-If you don’t want uninsured/underinsured motorist coverage, you must decline it in writing.
-Many car owners have UM/UIM coverage without realizing it.
+If you don’t want underinsured motorist coverage, you must decline it in writing.
+Many car owners have both UM and UIM coverage without realizing it.
 You should check with your insurer.
-You will be glad you have this coverage if you have been hit by an unlicensed driver.
+You will be glad you have these coverages if you have been hit by an unlicensed driver.
+We have successfully represented victims of accidents where UM and UIM coverage was the saving grace in making our clients whole again.
+Read these case studies here:

 It is possible to file a personal injury lawsuit against an unlicensed driver who has caused you injury in a car accident.
 For a lawsuit to be successful, you must be able to demonstrate to the satisfaction of a judge and jury that the driver’s negligence led to your injury.

-However, for a lawsuit to be worthwhile, there must be assets available that can be seized if you are awarded damages.
+However, for a lawsuit to be worthwhile, there must be assets available that can be seized if you are awarded damages to replace the insurance settlement that is not available.
 The assets must be enough to cover the costs of pursuing the lawsuit and still provide a payout for you.

-In some circumstances, an unlicensed driver may have assets.
-Or, there also may be a third party responsible for them, such as:
+In some circumstances, an unlicensed driver may have assets that can cover the cost of your damages.
+Or there may be a third party who can be held liable for the actions of the unlicensed driver, such as:

-• Parents of an underage or an otherwise dependent driver whose license has been suspended or revoked
+• Parents of an underage or otherwise dependent driver whose license has been suspended or revoked.

-• Grown children with guardianship over an elderly driver whose license and insurance has expired.
+• Grown children with guardianship over an elderly driver whose license and insurance have expired.

-• An employer who may be held liable for injuries caused by an employee who was driving as part of their job at the time of the accident.
-The employer may or may not know about the status of their employee’s driving license.
+• An employer may be held liable for injuries caused by an employee who was driving as part of their job at the time of the accident.
+The employer may or may not know about the status of their employee’s driving license, like in this Joye Law Firm case.

 • A restaurant, bar, or theater that served alcohol to a visibly intoxicated adult or someone they should have known was intoxicated and who later drove the vehicle that hit you.